wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 <a name="certs"></a>

-## AWS Data Engineer certifications
+## AWS Data Engineering certifications

 Among <a target="_blank" href="https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm">12 certifications</a> are 2 for data: